 (b) Expiration of the period of Membership, unless the Member sooner renews for a subsequent period on the renewal terms set by the Board.

 (c) Failure of a Member to pay dues, fees, or assessments as set by the Board within thirty (30) days of written notice from the Treasurer of the amount of the arrearage, which notification shall be sent if the Member is in arrears in the payment of dues for a period of ninety (90) days after said dues or any installment thereof are due and payable.

 (d) The occurrence of any event which renders such Member ineligible for Membership, or failure to satisfy Membership qualifications.

-Suspension of Membership.
+.
 A Member may be suspended based upon the good faith determination by the Board that the Member has failed in a material and serious degree to observe the Association’s rules of conduct, or has engaged in conduct materially and seriously prejudicial to the purposes and interests of the Association.
 A suspended Member shall not be considered a Member in good standing during the period of suspension.